17lwinn/workman-package-manager/deletion-examples/README.md

 -------------

-they MUST be in a folder which is called the package name
+they MUST be in a folder which is called the package name eg. xent/uninstall.py